DHTMLX/scheduler-docs/data/howtostart_php.md

 In this tutorial you will find necessary information on how to create a PHP-based Scheduler using Slim 3 Framework and REST API on the server side.

 {{note This tutorial uses an older Slim Framework v3.x.
-If you're looking for the most recent version of the tutorial, check instructions for [Slim Framework v4.x](howtostart_php_slim4.md).}}
+If you're looking for the most recent version of the tutorial, check the [Slim Framework v4.x](howtostart_php_slim4.md) guide.}}

 There are tutorials intended for building server-side integration with the help of other platforms and frameworks: